 Are you thinking of writing a cookbook?
-I created a quiz based on my experience to help you determine if you’re ready.
-Take the quiz!
+I created a guide to help you Determine and Validate Your Cookbook Idea.
+Get it:

 Guys.
 I wrote a cookbook.
 I still can’t believe I get to say that.